 Defendants rarely plead guilty without first reaching an agreement with the prosecution.
-(See How should I plead at arraignment?)
-Instead, they typically admit guilt officially only after receiving some kind of assurance from the prosecution.
+Instead, they typically admit guilt officially only after receiving some kind of assurance from the government.
 In the typical scenario, the defendant gives up the right to go to trial in exchange for the prosecution’s agreeing to:

 (For more on the possible outcomes, see What are the different kinds of plea bargaining?)